npfs/npfs.github.io/cca.md

 The individual functions are accessible by selecting the appropriate tab at the top of the box.

-![][cca-call-hints-tabs]
+![][grey-box]

+##### What To Do If\...

+Scenarios and recommended responses are given to common issues here.

+##### Useful Phrases

+These phrases can be used to deal with some difficult enquiries

 ##### Guidance

 This will provide help and advice for each screen of the assessment process.
 Refer to this information if you need any help completing the information on individual screens.

-##### Phonetic Alphabet

-Provides a quick reference to the phonetic alphabet.
-This is useful for spelling out and confirming words and the URN over the telephone.

-##### What To Do If\...

-Scenarios and recommended responses are given to common issues here.

-**Useful Phrases** are also included further below, and can be used to deal with some difficult enquiries.

 ##### Notes